 Best Practices for Securing Your Zoom Meetings

-- Do not share the Zoom meeting link on social media or other public forums
+- Do not post the Zoom meeting link and password on social media or other public forums.

 Zoom Security Changes